MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/cbnewflatmtsidlist.md

 ---
 title: "CbNewFLATMTSIDLIST"
-description: "CbNewFLATMTSIDLIST computes the number of bytes that should be allocated for a new FLATMTSIDLIST structure that contains several MTSID structures of a specified size."
+description: "CbNewFLATMTSIDLIST computes the number of bytes that should be allocated for a new FLATMTSIDLIST structure that contains several MTSID structures."
 manager: soliver
 ms.date: 03/09/2015
 ms.audience: Developer